JuliaLang/julia/doc/src/manual/networking-and-streams.md

 ## Working with Files

 Like many other environments, Julia has an [`open`](@ref) function, which takes a filename and returns an `IOStream` object that you can use to read and write things from the file.
-For example if we have a file, `hello.txt`, whose contents are `Hello, World!`:
+For example, if we have a file, `hello.txt`, whose contents are `Hello, World!`:

 ```julia-repl